 |Virgin Australia Velocity Frequent Flyer||3:1|

 There are also other exciting ways for you to spend your points.
 One of those is the Marriott Bonvoy Moments program.
-There aren’t many moments available right now, but in the past they have offered dinners, concerts and sporting event tickets, often from a VIP suite.
+They offer dinners, concerts and sporting event tickets, often from a VIP suite.

-I value Marriott Bonvoy points at .667 cents per point.
-I usually find redemptions worth much more than that, like when I managed to get 2.25 cents per point value booking a room at the Residence Inn in New York over Thanksgiving weekend.
+I value Marriott Bonvoy points at .667 cents per point but I’ll still save points for the times I can get 1 cent per point value.
+I sometimes can find redemptions worth much more than that, like when I managed to get 2.25 cents per point value booking a room at the Residence Inn in New York over Thanksgiving weekend.

 This post first appeared on Your Mileage May Vary